morey-tech/managed-argocd-lab-template/README.md

           automated: {}
     ```

-10. To apply the changes, in the top bar, click "SYNC" then "SYNCHRONIZE".
+9. To apply the changes, in the top bar, click "SYNC" then "SYNCHRONIZE".

 ### 10. Add another Application to the App of Apps.
 Now that the App of Apps has been deployed and is managing the existing `guestbook` Application, you can deploy a second Application from the same repo, simply by adding the path to the values in the Helm chart.

-1. Ensure you are browsing the feature branch.
-2. Navigate to the `apps/values.yaml` file.
+1. Navigate to the `apps/values.yaml` file.
-3. In the top right of the file, click the pencil icon to edit.
+2. In the top right of the file, click the pencil icon to edit.
-4. Add `portal` to the `applications` list.
+3. Add `portal` to the `applications` list.
     ```diff
        applications:
        - guestbook
     ++ - portal
     ```
-5. Add a commit message.
+4. Add a commit message.
 For example `chore: deploy portal app`.
-6. In the bottom left, click "Commit changes".
+5. In the bottom left, click "Commit changes".
-7. Switch back to the Argo CD UI.
+6. Switch back to the Argo CD UI.
-8. The CURRENT SYNC STATUS will show "OutOfSync" indicating that it is out-of-sync.
+7. The CURRENT SYNC STATUS will show "OutOfSync" indicating that it is out-of-sync.
     1. If the status still shows synced, click on the downward arrow of the "REFRESH" button and then click "Hard Refresh".
     2. The Application and new Application resource will show a yellow circle with a white arrow.
-9. To apply the changes, in the top bar, click "SYNC" then "SYNCHRONIZE".
+8. To apply the changes, in the top bar, click "SYNC" then "SYNCHRONIZE".

 The App of Apps will create the `portal` Application resource Akuity Platform.
 Then Argo CD will begin creating the resources for the `portal` Application, the same way it did for the `guestbook`.